-- Short-term redirects needed for any purpose should be agreed upon with the Office of Marketing Communication and Public Affairs and should be defined by a time limit, after which the redirect is canceled.
+- Short-term redirects needed for any purpose, should be agreed upon with the Office of Advancement Communications and should be defined by a time limit, after which the redirect is cancelled.

 This policy governs the representation of the University on all social media platforms, including, but not limited to, Facebook, Twitter, LinkedIn, Instagram, YouTube or any other similar platform.
 Any individual or group of individuals are free to create a presence on any social media platform, provided that it is not done on behalf of the University.
 Such pages or profiles must not contain the University’s logo, nameplate or any registered marks that are the official property of the University.
 Furthermore, pages must not claim to officially represent the University or any of its affiliated schools, departments or offices.

 A social media presence that is created on behalf of the University or any entity therein must comply with the social media policy.